 BREXIT Important Info.

-Some changes will apply from the 1st January 2021 for travel to EU Countries.
+Some changes now apply since the 1st January 2021 for travel to EU Countries.
 For example:

 - You will need at least 6 months validity left on your passport.